GISBlox/gisblox-services-cli/documentation/authentication/auth.md

 # Authentication
-Login, logout, and get information about your authentication state
+Login, logout, and get information about your authentication state.

 Available commands:
 - [login](#gbs-login)